XK Bar RanchEight-month Ranching Apprenticeship in Crawford, Colorado

 Visitors: Apprentice visitors are fine as long as they do not interfere with work.
 Visitors who stay for more than one night are expected to contribute with some work such as weeding gardens, helping with projects, picking rocks out of hayfields etc. We can often use extra hands.

 Food: Plenty of meat – elk, venison and/or beef.
 The ranch endeavors to keep a flock of chickens, so potential for eggs if you are not outwitted by the fox.
 Great potential for garden, and orchard – plums & apples in late summer/fall.
 Apprentice tends chickens and garden (optional)…Tony will provide guidance and seeds.
-The apprentice could do as much gardening as they want; near the apprentice house are two fenced garden plots with good soil and water infrastructure.
-There will probably be some apprentice work helping to tend the orchard – some irrigating and possibly apple harvest in the fall if there is a crop.
+The apprentice could do as much gardening as they want; near the apprentice housing are two fenced garden plots with good soil and water infrastructure.
+There will probably be some apprentice work helping to tend the orchard – some tree planting, irrigating and possibly apple harvest in the fall if there is a crop.
 The apprentice will also be invited to occasionally share meals, but there is no set schedule.

 All the fun stuff : The bottom line policy is responsibility.
 Smoking must be outdoors and firesafe.
 Alcohol/drugs is on your own time and must absolutely not interfere with ability to work, get up early and have an alert, focused mind.
 Occasional parties/gatherings ok as long as you maintain a safe atmosphere and clean up.
 Personally I usually enjoy a beer after work.
 I think it is important to gather people to celebrate life’s triumphs and seasonal milestones, and there is a great fire pit at the farmhouse so typically a handful of potlucks happen there thru a season.
 You are encouraged to become engaged with the local community, make friends and host gatherings.